Quick Start

 print(jane_score) # 55

-If the pointer can't be resolved against the target JSON document - due to missing keys/properties or out of range indices - a JSONPointerIndexError
+If the pointer cannot be resolved against the target JSON data — due to a missing key, an out-of-range index, or an unexpected data type — an exception will be raised:

 .